iamarslankhalid/Learn-DataScience/day_05/markdown_cheat_sheat.md

 Lightweight: Markdown syntax is very easy to read and write.
 It doesn’t require much space or processing power compared to other markup languages. 📝

 In summary, Markdown allows seamless integration of documentation with code in Jupyter notebooks, improving readability, reusability and sharing of data science projects.
-This makes it an essential part of the Jupyter notebook workflow. 📕
+This makes it an essential part of the Jupyter notebook workflow